The JWST EXCELS survey: Insights into the nature of quenching at cosmic noon: Results

 Figure~\ref{Fig::pca_burstage} shows the burst ages (the time since the peak of the starburst) of the galaxies in super-color space, as derived using \textsc{Bagpipes}.
 The galaxies in the post-starburst region of the diagram tend to have younger burst ages than the galaxies falling in the quiescent region, as expected.
 The median burst age of galaxies is 0.8 Gyr within the post-starburst region, and 1.5 Gyr within the quiescent region.
 Within the post-starburst region, there is a tentative trend in burst age, with younger burst ages having higher super-color 1 and super-color 2, although we are limited by a small number of post-starburst galaxies.
 Such a trend is not present in the quiescent region of the diagram.
 Within the post-starburst region, we find that galaxies closer to the quiescent region with young burst ages have lower burst mass fractions.
-This may be due to the positive correlation between the burst age and the burst mass fraction, possibly resulting from high uncertainties in the burst mass fraction or from effects related to the degeneracy between the burst age and the mass (Leung et al. in prep).
-Such scatter between the burst age and the position in super-color space is expected due to the degeneracy between the burst age and burst mass fraction when relying on photometry alone \citep{Wild2007}.
+This may be due to the positive correlation between the burst age and the burst mass fraction, possibly resulting from high uncertainties in the burst mass fraction or from effects related to the degeneracy between the burst age and the mass \citep{Leung2025}.
+There is a known degeneracy between the age and strength of the starburst, as younger, weaker bursts appear similar to older, stronger bursts.
+Therefore, scatter between the burst age and the position in super-color space is expected when relying on photometry alone \citep{Wild2007}.